SenseNet/sensenet/README.md

 - A content repository that is the storage and service layer
 - An application that uses the content of the connected content repository through API calls
-- A sensenet admin surface (only in SNaaS) that helps you carry out common content managements tasks
+- A sensenet admin surface (only in SNaaS) that helps you carry out common content management tasks

 ![SNaaS architecture](/docs/images/snaas_architecture.png)